%20(3).png)

 Scientific Basis for Concurrent Gains

+A major 2022 meta-analysis published in the journal Sports Medicine examined how different forms of endurance training impact resistance training outcomes.
+The study looked at 21 trials and found that concurrent training still produced strong gains in both strength and muscle growth.
 This research confirms that you do not have to fear losing muscle if you run, or worry about strength gains disappearing if you add conditioning.
-With a well-structured plan, you can continue to build strength, power, and endurance simultaneously.
+With a well-structured plan, you can build strength, power, and endurance simultaneously.

 Mental Fortitude and Discipline

 Hybrid training challenges you physically, but it also sharpens your mind.
 Switching between a heavy deadlift day and a long run teaches discipline, patience, and mental grit.
 You learn to embrace discomfort, manage fatigue, and stay consistent through the highs and lows of training.
-That mental edge often carries over into life outside the gym too.

 Who Should Train Hybrid?